 If you want the process to work as well as it can, you need to take steps to reduce the fear and dread.
 A good part of this process is to come prepared to those meetings or phone calls with specific requests and to start with questions that are easy to answer in the affirmative.
 (In selling terms this is analogous to “getting to yes.”)

 Of course, you should have your 90 second elevator speech down pat.
 That part of your presentation is key to providing a quick overview of who you are and how they can best help you.
-It in essence provides a context.

 The next step is NOT to ask if they know about any open jobs.
 In fact, asking if they know about open jobs is almost a guaranteed conversation ender.
 Very few people actually know about jobs that might fit you on the given day that you call.